Category Archives: Long Island

 Koslow’s an active community member.
 For example, in 2024 he played in a Merrick Mayhem coaches softball game and was an umpire for the Bellmore/Merrick Moms Softball Classic.
 His wife Jill has a bakery in North Bellmore.
 The Koslows live in South Merrick with their three children, Sam, Jaclyn and Julia, and their rescue dog Coco.

-Seth Koslow’s Campaign Slogan for Nassau County Executive is: We Deserve Better!”
+Seth Koslow’s Campaign Slogan is: We Deserve Better!”

 ““Seth